PTSD – Past, Present, and Future

-However, when these authors were writing, the words post traumatic stress disorder didn’t exist.
+However, when these authors were writing, the words post-traumatic stress disorder didn’t exist.
 Before efforts to diagnose mental conditions like PTSD were around, PTSD was often written off as a weakness that could be overcome with willpower.
-The first evidence of diagnoses attempts started in 1761, and PTSD would take on several names from then on, until we finally get to the formal diagnosis in 1980.
-Here’s a quick look at the path PTSD took to get to where we are today.
+The history of PTSD dates back to the mid 17th century.
+The first evidence of diagnoses attempts started in 1761, and PTSD would take on several names from then on until we finally get to the formal diagnosis in 1980.
+Here’s a quick look at the path PTSD took in the history to get to where we are today.

-- Soldier’s Heart 1862– During the American Civil War the term “soldier’s heart” was coined to describe soldiers with rapid heart beat and other cardiac conditions after being exposed to military trauma.
+- Soldier’s Heart 1862– During the American Civil War the term “soldier’s heart” was coined to describe soldiers with a rapid heartbeat and other cardiac conditions after being exposed to military trauma.

 - Gross Stress Reaction 1952– The American Psychiatric Association (APA) first mentioned “gross stress reaction” in the 1952 edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-I).
 While this condition was similar to PTSD, it assumed the condition was only temporary.
 If the symptoms lasted more than six months, it had to be another condition.